Abderrahman44/EShopApp/README.md

 ## Contact

-For any inquiries or feedback, please contact Abderrahman44 at abderahmanabdat@gmail.com.
+For any inquiries or feedback, please contact me at abderahmanabdat@gmail.com.

 <h4> Thank you for using EshopApp!
 Happy shopping! </h4>